sfu-rsl/symrustc_toolchain/generated/README.rst

 Installation Summary
 ********************

-In summary, the following start script has been provided for the overall build:
+In summary, the following start script has been provided for building everything presented in the document:

 - \ `https://github.com/sfu-rsl/symrustc/blob/main/build_all.sh <https://github.com/sfu-rsl/symrustc/blob/main/build_all.sh>`_

+Note that, at the time of writing, this script is internally assuming that \ ``docker``\  is installed.

 License
 *******